kjx98/embark/site/source/docs/migrating_from_3.x.md

 ### Contract configs

-One of the two configs that changed the most in the contract configuration.
+One of the two configs that changed the most is the contract configuration.
 The goal of this change is to make this file **only** about contracts.
 That way, no more confusing connection values and accounts.
 Those were moved to the blockchain config and will be discussed [just below](/docs/migrating_from_3.x.html#Blockchain-config).

 1. The `deployment` section was removed
     - It was moved to the blockchain config as `endpoint`, which is way simpler than before
     - The accounts were also moved to the blockchain config
 2. `contracts` has been renamed to `deploy`
-    - The goal is to match the rest of the properties, ie `afterDeploy` and `beforeDeploy`
+    - The goal is to match the rest of the properties, i.e. `afterDeploy` and `beforeDeploy`
-    - And also enables us to add a new features for test, where you can modify the blockchain and module configs in each test.
-Read more on it [here](/docs/migrating_from_3.x.html#Tests)
+    - And also enables us to add new features for `embark test`, whereby you can modify the blockchain and module configs in each test.
+Read more [here](/docs/migrating_from_3.x.html#Tests)
 3. New `dappConnection` magic key word: `$EMBARK`
     - This tells the Dapp to connect to Embark's proxy and node
         - Doing so let's you use the same accounts for deployment **and** in the Dapp